SEC classification

 There are 12 grades in the new system starting from A1 to E3.

 These grids are used to determine the consumption preferences, and purchasing power of households, and are common tools used by social and business researchers working in India.
 The SEC grid does not use family income levels as a measure as this data is hard to collect and it has been demonstrated that education levels and occupation criteria in India are better determinants of consumer preference.
 The methodology used in these tools differs from the Household Potential Index, which measures consumption intensity.

-Urban SEC Grid
+Urban grid

 It divides the population into 3 classes: